biocore/pysyndna/README.md

 per gram of gDNA or the cell counts per gram of un-extracted sample material (the latter is usually the more relevant metric).
-For qiita-based usage, call the `calc_ogu_cell_counts_per_g_of_sample_for_qiita` function (which always returns the cell counts per gram of gDNA or the cell counts per gram of un-extracted sample material.)
+For qiita-based usage, call the `calc_ogu_cell_counts_per_g_of_sample_for_qiita` function (which always returns the cell counts per gram of un-extracted sample material.)

 The documentation for these functions offer details on the specifics of their parameters, and the unit tests provide functional examples of inputs